Is it wrong to buy a dog? What if you’re buying a dog from a breeder – does that make it right?

 #2 Millions of dogs are KILLED/EUTHANIZED each year

 Each year, millions of homeless dogs (and again, cats) are killed or euthanized at overcrowded shelters.
-Although the adoption rate has increased in the U.S. over the years, an estimated 1.5 million shelter animals are still euthanized annually, which breaks down to roughly 670K dogs and 860K cats.
+Although the adoption rate has increased in the U.S. over the years, an estimated nearly a million shelter animals are still euthanized annually, which breaks down to roughly 390,000 dogs and 530,000 cats.
+That is A LOT of lives lost.

-In dog and cat lovin’ Japan, a whopping over 80% of the country’s shelter animals are gassed to death every day. 🙁 Dogs, cats, and other abandoned pets (in trend, e.g. hedgehogs) die a slow, agonizing death for 15-minutes in gas chambers known as the “dream box.”
-The “dream box” is a living nightmare for animals; in a desperate attempt to escape, dogs howl in fear and cats bang their heads against walls.
+In dog and cat lovin’ Japan, a whopping over 80% of the country’s shelter animals are gassed to death every day. 🙁 Dogs, cats, and other abandoned pets in trend (e.g. hedgehogs) die a slow, agonizing death for 15-minutes in gas chambers known as the “dream box.”
+The “dream box” is a nightmare for animals that leave them dead at the end.
+In failed, desperate attempts to escape, dogs howl in fear and cats bang their heads against walls.

 *Homeless dogs in Taipei, Taiwan

-When you purchase a puppy or breed dogs on your own, you’re essentially taking a potential home away from a dog who desperately needs a home.
-Perhaps you can say that you would have never adopted from the shelter anyway; but again, your support for the demand only increases the overpopulation of dogs, which results in more dogs ending up in shelters and euthanized.
+When you purchase a dog or breed dogs on your own, you’re essentially taking a potential home away from a dog who desperately needs a home.
+Perhaps you can say that you would have never adopted from the shelter anyway.
+Nonetheless, your support for the breeding demands only increases the overpopulation of dogs, resulting in more dogs surrendered, killed on the roads, in shelters, or euthanized.

 #3 There is no “guarantee” on health